ktprime/emhash/README.md

 - **lru** can be used if compile marco EMHASH_LRU_SET set for some special case. for exmaple some key is "frequceny accessed", if the key accessed is not in **main bucket** position, it'll be swaped with main bucket from current position, and it will be founded/probed only once during next access.

 - **no tombstones** in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion.

-- more than **5 different** implementation to choose, each of them is some tiny different can be used in some case for example some case pay attention on finding hot, some focus on finding cold(miss), and others only care about insert or erase and so on.
+- more than **3 different** implementation to choose, each of them is some tiny different can be used in some case for example some case pay attention on finding hot, some focus on finding cold(miss), and others only care about insert or erase and so on.

-- it's the **fastest** hash map for find performance(100% hit) at present, and fast inserting performacne if no rehash (**reserve before insertsion**) and effficient erasion.
+- the **fastest** hash map for find performance(100% hit) at present, and fast inserting performacne if no rehash (**reserve before insertsion**) and effficient erasion.
 At present from 6 different benchmark(4 of them in my bench dir) by my bench

-- It's fully tested on OS(Win, Linux, Mac) with compiler(msvs, clang, gcc) and cpu(AMD, Intel, ARM64).
+- fully tested on OS(Win, Linux, Mac) with compiler(msvs, clang, gcc) and cpu(AMD, Intel, ARM64).

 - many optimization with *integer* key, some new and interesting feature is underdeveloping if it's stable to release.

 # emhash design

-- only *one array* allocted, each node/bucket contains a struct (keyT key, int32_t bucket, ValueT value), bucket is not awalys in the middle between key and value, depend on struct align pack and compiler marco.
+- only *one array* allocted, each node/bucket contains a struct/entry (Key key, uint32_t bucket, Value value), bucket is not awalys in the middle between key and value, depend on struct align pack and compiler marco, index data(bucket) is not separated from the other hash implemention.

-- a simple and smart **collision algorithm** used for hash collision, collision bucket is linked after the main bucket with a auxiliary integer index(bucket). main bucket can not be occupyed and all opertion starts from it.
+- a smart **collision algorithm** used for hash collision, collision node is linked after the main bucket with a auxiliary integer index(bucket). main bucket can not be occupyed and all opertion based it.

-- **three different ways** of probe is used to seach the empty bucket. it's not suffered heavily performance loss by primary and secondary clustering.
+- **three different ways** of probing is used to seach empty slot. it's not suffered heavily performance loss by primary and secondary clustering.
    - linear probing search 2-3 cpu cachelines
-   - quadratic probing start work after limited linear probing
+   - quadratic probing works after limited linear probing
-   - random probing used with a very bad hash
+   - linear search both begin&end with last founded empty slot

-- a new design linear probing is used (in hash_table5.hpp). normaly linear probing is inefficient with high load factor, it use a new 3-way linear probing strategy to search empty slot. from benchmark even the load factor > 0.9, it's more 2-3 timer fast than traditional seach strategy.
+- a new linear probing is used (in hash_table5.hpp). normaly linear probing is inefficient with high load factor, it use a new 3-way linear probing strategy to search empty slot. from benchmark even the load factor > 0.9, it's more 2-3 timer fast than traditional seach strategy.

 - use the **second/backup hashing function** if the input hash is bad with a very high collision if the compile marco *EMHASH_SAFE_HASH* is set to defend hash attack(but 10% performance descrease)

 - dump hash **collision statics** to analyze cache performance, number of probes for look up of successful/unsuccessful can be showed from dump info.

 - A new cache friendly algorithm of finding multi empty bucket base on cpu bit scanf(ctz) instruction. it filters *64* bucket at once than other's implemention.

 - choose *different* hash algorithm by set compile marco *EMHASH_FIBONACCI_HASH* or *EMHASH_IDENTITY_HASH* depend on use case.

 - A thirdy party string hash algorithm is used for string key [wyhash](https://github.com/wangyi-fudan/wyhash), which is faster than std::hash implementation

 ### benchmark

 some of benchmark result is uploaded, I use other hash map (martinus, ska, phmap, dense_hash_map ...) source to compile and benchmark.
 [![Bench All](https://github.com/ktprime/emhash/blob/master/bench/em_bench.cpp)] and [![Bench High Load](https://github.com/ktprime/emhash/blob/master/bench/martin_bench.cpp)]

 another html result with impressive curve [chartsAll.html](https://github.com/ktprime/emhash/blob/master/bench/tsl_bench/chartsAll.html)
 (download all js file in tls_bench dir) generated by [Tessil](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) benchmark code